Jakir9/100daysOfCode/README.md

 Today we finished off yesterdays task on authentication/authorisation.
 We had a guest talk today about realistic salary expectations in the industry and in the afternoon we started learning typescript in class and had a typescript 101 workshop to work through.
 In the evening, I will turn my reactJS weather app into a typescript/react app.

+## Day 75

+Thursday 25th May

+Had an industry talk today and then practiced more Typescript fundamentals.
+We learnt how to use TS with react which was interesting and very fun to learn.

+## Day 76

+Friday 26th May

+Hackathon Friday!
+Created a weather app in react and js from scratch.
+Today was really good as we learnt how useful it is to use TS when it comes to developing products.
+Feeling much more confident with TS now and will definitely use it in my next project.

+## Day 77 - 79

+Saturday 27th May - Monday 29th May

+Enjoyed the extended weekend with the bank holiday we had on monday.
+Used this to organise my learning and create a checklist of languages/frameworks to further explore.
+I also started my application to developer jobs and worked on editing my cv for different roles.

+# Project Month

+We have a 5-week project, where we have to develop a full stack application in a team of six coders.
+We have been giving the assignment of creating the solution to an issue of our choice.

+## Day 80-83

+Tuesday 30th May - Friday 2nd June

+We came up with the problem we would be tackling.

+Our problem statement is:

+"Many individuals suffering from dementia and other conditions struggle to retain memories, follow daily activities, and maintain independence due to memory loss.
+There is a need for a user-friendly application that provides a centralised platform for storing memories, visual and audio prompts, and daily activity reminders, tailored to the individual's objectives.
+This application should support multiple users, facilitating social care and improving the overall quality of life for those affected by dementia and other conditions."

+This week we created:

+- A team manifesto
+- Our Team name
+- Kanban board for project management
+- Multiple ideas and problem statements
+- User stories
+- MVP requirements
+- Low fidelity MVP wireframes
+- Multiple questionaires to help us to understand our users and their needs
+- Project presentation for first week